Psychology

 W

 Majors in psychology who desire further independent research are encouraged to do so under the direction of an advisor.
 Students participating in psychology faculty research may register to receive credit.
 Students participating in summer research opportunity programs or with faculty in other disciplines may register with prior consent of the chair.
-The student will produce an original research document.
+Students produce an original research document.

 PY 491: Research and Independent Study